 FX transactions are always between two currencies, which are called currency pairs.
 For example, a common pair is EUR/USD.
 When someone buys this, it means that they are buying Euros and selling US dollars.

 Prices are moved by differences in supply and demand within an FX market.
 If there is a high demand to buy a currency, but a low supply of the currency (holders unwilling to sell), then prices will move up.
 If more holders wish to sell a currency than buyers wish to purchase, then prices move down.
 Supply and demand are influenced by the expectations of forex traders – that is, their view of where the currency price will move to in the future.

 Forex contract sizes

 The usual contract size for ordinary FX traders is USD $100,000.
 This is one lot, which is the minimum size normally traded.
 You put up a margin, usually $1000-$2000 depending on your broker.

 Some FX brokers now offer mini-contracts.
 These are 1/10 the size of regular FX contracts, and represent $10,000.
 The margin is proportionately smaller.
 The cost of trading mini-contracts is higher, as there is more work for the broker to do in fitting the mini-contracts into the market.
 However mini-contracts are a great opportunity to start trading without having to risk a lot of money, and can help new traders become familiar with the market before moving on to the full size contracts.

 Forex Trading Indicators

-Many Currency traders use indicators like relative strength index (RSI), moving averages, stochastics as part as FX trading system.Search Terms: forex market overview, trading fx overview
+Many Currency traders use indicators like relative strength index (RSI), moving averages, stochastics as part as FX trading system.Search Terms: forex market overview, fx markets overview pdf, trading fx overview